Table of Contents

-Manhole is also commonly known as the inspection chamber, utility hole, maintenance hole, inspection chamber, access chamber or the sewer hole.
+A manhole is also commonly known as the inspection chamber, utility hole, maintenance hole, inspection chamber, access chamber, or sewer hole.

-The primary purpose of constructing a manhole is to provide access to the underground systems for cleaning, modifying, repairing and inspection works.
-Manholes can be seen frequently in streets and sidewalks particularly in the urban areas.
+The primary purpose of constructing a manhole is to provide access to the underground systems for cleaning, modifying, repairing, and inspection works.

-The main purpose of constructing manhole can be listed as follows:
+The main purpose of constructing an inspection chamber can be listed as follows:

 2. It permits the change of alignment and direction of sewers.
 Moreover, It also facilitates the joining of sewers.